bsvalues/TerraFusionMono/docs/WEBSOCKET_FIX.md

-# WebSocket Fix for Vite HMR in Replit
+# Enhanced WebSocket Fix for Vite HMR in Replit

-This repository includes a fix for WebSocket connections when using Vite's Hot Module Replacement (HMR) in the Replit environment.
+This repository includes an enhanced fix for WebSocket connections when using Vite's Hot Module Replacement (HMR) in the Replit environment.
 Without this fix, development mode in Vite-based applications will not work correctly as WebSocket connections to `localhost` will fail.

 ## How It Works

 The fix consists of two main parts:

+1. **Client-side scripts**:
-1. **Client-side script** (`vite-hmr-fix.js`) that intercepts WebSocket connection attempts to localhost and redirects them to the correct Replit domain.
+   - `vite-hmr-fix.js` - Base version that intercepts WebSocket connections and redirects them to the correct Replit domain
+   - `improved-vite-hmr-fix.js` - Enhanced version with extra support for Janeway environment and token handling

+2. **Server-side plugins**:
-2. **Server-side plugin** (`vite-hmr-fix-plugin.js`) that configures Vite's server to use the correct hostname, port, and protocol for HMR connections.
+   - `vite-hmr-fix-plugin.js` - Base plugin that configures Vite's server for Replit
+   - `enhanced-vite-hmr-fix-plugin.js` - Advanced plugin with support for different Replit environments and improved debugging

 ## Adding the Fix to Imported Applications